in one of Shakespeare's Plays

 plays, but what about the evidence?
 A number of his plays contain clear

 Masonic references and these have been described

 elsewhere by writers such as Dodd and Dawkins.
-Whilst Dodd observed some references to the craft in Anthony and Cleopatra, he does not seem to have realised that this play is deeply grounded in the symbolism of the Royal Arch
+Whilst Dodd observed some references to the craft in Antony and Cleopatra, he does not seem to have realised that this play is deeply grounded in the symbolism of the Royal Arch

 take a genius to detect that there is something rather strange going